 #5 – Be a modern monk.

-If you’ve ever been acquainted with the presence of a monk, you’ll notice how slow and conscious they are of every movement.
-Through Buddha’s stories, we learn that even though he and his monk disciples walked slowly wherever they went, they covered large distances on foot.
-They still reached where they intended to, without rushing.
+If you’ve ever been in a monk’s presence, you’ll notice how slow and conscious they are of every movement.
+For instance, in the book Old Path White Clouds, Buddha’s stories teach us that even though he and his monk disciples walked slowly wherever they went, they covered large distances on foot.
+They still reached where they intended to without rushing.

 Now, let’s think about ourselves.
 Even when we’re not rushing, how present are we in the moment?